malcolmlett/malcolmlett.github.io/wiki/Paper-on-Loops-in-AI-and-Consciousness.md

+---
+title: Paper on Loops in AI and Consciousness
+layout: wiki
+parent: Wiki
+---

 # PREPRINT DRAFT

 ## Title: A Characterisation of processing loops in AI and biological systems and its implications for understanding Consciousness